SlyNelGaming/SkyBlockUI-Fixed/README.md

-# SkyBlockUI-1
+# SkyBlockUI-Fixed

-Plugin SkyBlock, but with UI!
+Fixed version of SkyBlockui open an gui with /sbui!